smartcontractkit/branch-out/README.md

 3. Trunk detects some flaky tests, marks them as quarantined and skips them with CI magic.
 4. Trunk tells us they skipped a test
 5. We branch out and create:
-   1. GitHub PR to modify the code with `t.Skip()` calls.
+   1. Jira Ticket to assign someone to fix the test and link it with Trunk's system
-   2. Jira Ticket to assign someone to fix the test and link it with Trunk's system
+   2. GitHub PR to modify the code with `t.Skip("Quarantined test due to flakiness <Jira Ticket>")` calls.
-   3. (bonus) GitHub Issue to fix the flaky test.
+   4. (bonus) GitHub Issue to fix the flaky test.
 Ask GitHub Copilot for a PR attempt.

 ## // TODO: